May 15, 2026

 Here is where the story became deeply personal for me.
 More than 30 years earlier, other than returning for her parents’ funerals, one of my mom’s last trips to Alabama had been for the funeral of her aunt, Mildred Pearson Nelson.
 I went with her because I had been named after Aunt Milly.
 I did not know her well, but I knew how much she meant to my mother.
 To hear her eulogy was to know this was someone who loved the Lord and had lived a life set apart for Him.
 On the drive back to the airport after the funeral, my mom said, “I hope you get something sentimental of Aunt Milly’s.”
 I answered, “If I could have anything, I would want her Bible.”
 My mom quickly replied, “You will never get that.
 My mother will get it, and eventually it will probably be thrown away.”
 Only my mother, the Lord, and I heard that conversation.
 Then life moved on, or so it seemed.
 Fast forward more than three decades.
 I was the most likely person to take my mom back to Alabama.
 I was a momma’s girl, and when something was painful for her, it became painful for me too.
 But I had a front row seat to her transformation, so I drove her back.
 We stayed with the one brother she had remained deeply close to in Hurtsboro, just about a mile from her childhood home.
 Unfortunately, the entire family dynamic is still so complicated.
 Although several of the brothers live relatively close to one another, there is little to no relationship between them.
 Decades of hurt and division still linger beneath the surface.

-One morning while staying with Bubba, the brother my mom has stayed very connected to, she and I drove to Opelika to reconnect with one of her other brothers.
+One morning while staying with Bubba, the brother my mom has stayed very connected too, she and I drove to Opelika to reconnect with one of her other brothers.
 The moment we walked into Billy’s house, I could see the tears welling up in his eyes.
 He looked at my mom, pointed toward me, and asked, “Who is she named after?”
 “Aunt Milly,” my mom answered.
 He paused, turned around, and walked to the back of the house.
 A few moments later, he returned carrying a large, old, weathered Bible with the words Holy Bible across the front.
 Inside, written in my great aunt’s own handwriting, were the words: Mildred Pearson Nelson.
 Billy handed it to me and quietly said, “I think you might want this.”
 In that moment, I realized this journey back was not just for my mom.
 It was for me too.

 The eyes of the Lord are everywhere.
 He heard that conversation all those years ago, and in His perfect timing, He answered it.
 That Bible became my “dessert for the desert” on that trip.
 I carried it home not as a coincidence, but as a treasure and a reminder: God sees.
 God hears.
 God restores.
 Nothing is wasted in His hands.
 And here is what I know now: the heart of every issue is the heart.
 When God gets ahold of a heart, everything changes.
 Not just a life, but a legacy.

-“The eyes of the Lord are everywhere, keeping watch on the wicked and the good.” — Proverbs 15:3 (NIV)
+“The eyes of the Lord are everywhere, keeping watch on the wicked and the good.”

-I remember walking back across the courtyard that night, repeating those words over and over.
-Rooting and grounding for the Lord.
-Rooting and grounding for the Lord.
-Those words shifted everything.
+Those words changed everything.
 What felt mundane suddenly had meaning.
-What felt exhausting had purpose.
-The repetition of the day to day was not pointless.
-It was preparation.
+The repetition was not pointless.
 It was discipleship.
-It was eternal work being done in ordinary moments.
+It was eternal work in ordinary moments.

 Psalm 127 came alive to me.
 These children were arrows in the hands of a warrior, and I was being called to aim and release them purposefully.
 In the middle of the ordinary, God was calling me to something eternal.
 I was not just surviving motherhood.
 I was being trained for it.